kluctl/kluctl/docs/deployments.md

 read-only when it comes to `commonLabels`.

 ### deleteByLabels
-A dictionary of labels used to filter resources when performing `kluctl delete` or `kluctl purge` operations.
+A dictionary of labels used to filter resources when performing `kluctl delete` or `kluctl prune` operations.
 It should usually match `commonLabels`, but can also omit parts of `commonLabels` (DANGEROUS!!!).
 It should however never add labels that are not present in `commonLabels`.